What will the reviews be like?

 How will the council use this information?

-The information collected from your review will be used to determine what is working and what is not working in regards to services.
-The data collected from these reviews will be compiled and analyzed to determine gaps in services in our area, as well as to recognize the best practices in terms of the services in the region.
+The information gathered from your interview will show what is working and what is not working with your services.
+We will put the information collected from your interview with all of the other interviews.
+With that data, we will determine gaps in services and find the best practices in the region.
 We will use this information to make recommendations to the State Quality Council and the Department of Human Services.
-We will also use the information to share the best practices amongst counties, and to facilitate learning and training surrounding person-centered thinking in regards to service availability and quality of services in our area.

 We will keep everything private and protect your privacy– unless you are in danger.
 We will not tell anyone in the agency, your providers, or family anything you tell us in private.
 You will receive a written summary of your quality review that you can choose to share with others in your life.